 We can’t afford a workforce hampered by anxiety.

-The stakes are high for US employers if the collective stress level continues to rise.
+The stakes are high for U.S. employers if the collective stress level continues to rise.
 The American Psychological Association projects $500 billion in additional annual expenses.
 But the impact on individuals and families is even more worrisome.

 The same software that tracks time and attendance can promote mental health?